antongulenko/golib/README.md

 # golib
-Useful helper types and functions for Go
+Useful helper types and functions for Go (Golang).